noora-mohdd/exams-tracker/README.md

 # 📘 Exam Tracker

 A simple web-based Exam Tracker built to help users manage and keep track of exams efficiently.
-The application allows users to add, view, and organize exam-related information through a clean and responsive interface.
+The application allows users to add, view, and edit exam-related information through a clean and responsive interface.

 ## What It Does